 As the world’s lowest-lying volcano, and one of just six active lava lakes on Earth, Erta Ale has long been an attractive destination for the adventure traveller.
 Here you can stand at the edge of Ethiopia’s most active volcano, with rising smoke lit up in a spectacular display of glowing orange and red from the molten rock that swirls and bellows below.
 It is well worth the 3-to 4-hour hike from the base camp at Dodom to the crater rim.

 For an even more stunning view, visitors can camp close to the lava lake and take in the scene at sunrise.
 Unfortunately, an eruption in 2017 forced the lava to sink deeper in the crater, which means it is rarely visible through the thick smoke.
 While still a sight to behold, your chances of seeing lava now is quite low.

-Lake Afrera - like Ethiopia’s very own Dead Sea, the extremely high salt concentration in this lake makes you float effortlessly.
+Lake Afrera - like Ethiopia’s very own Dead Sea - the extremely high salt concentration in this lake makes you float effortlessly.
 Taking a dip in Lake Afrera is a welcome escape from the searing Danakil heat.
 Fed by freshwater hot springs and underground streams, Lake Afrera is constantly replenished which prevents it from evaporating despite the unrelenting heat.
-Surround her shores are mounds of salt on the lake’s shores and dormant volcanoes rising from the horizon in the distance.
+Surrounding her shores are mounds of salt and dormant volcanoes rise from the horizon in the distance.
 The nearby freshwater hot springs also serve as the perfect chance to wash off the salt before continuing your journey - a true natural spa experience!